Kevin Lisch: Illawarra Hawks (2015–2016)

 Lisch helped the Hawks finish the regular season in third place with a 17–11 record, which set them up to play the second-seeded Perth Wildcats in the semi-finals.
 Their chances of defeating the Wildcats were weakened when Lisch went down heavily on his left ankle late in the first quarter of Game 1 in Perth and did not return, only coming back to the team's bench in the second half in a moon boot on crutches.
 The Wildcats subsequently took Game 1.
 The injury ruled Lisch out of Game 2, but the Hawks managed to rally at home to even the series.
 He recovered in time to face the Wildcats in Game 3; however, despite Lisch's return, the Hawks were defeated 89–74, as they bowed out of the finals with a 2–1 series loss.

 Prior to the start of the finals, Lisch was named the recipient of the Andrew Gaze Trophy as the NBL's most valuable player for the 2015–16 season.
 Lisch, who was also named NBL Best Defensive Player and All-NBL First Team, became just the second player in league history to win the award with two different teams.
 He also became the fourth Hawks player to win the award, joining Mike Jones (1981), Gary Ervin (2011) and Rotnei Clarke (2014), while becoming only the sixth player in NBL history to have been named MVP in multiple seasons, joining Andrew Gaze (7), Scott Fisher (2), Leroy Loggins (2), Robert Rose (2) and Chris Anstey (2).
 In 27 games for the Hawks in 2015–16, he averaged 19.4 points, 3.5 rebounds, 3.3 assists and 1.8 steals per game.

 Second stint in Puerto Rico (2016)

-On February 1, 2016, Lisch signed with Puerto Rican team Piratas de Quebradillas, returning to the team for a second stint.
-He arrived in Puerto Rico in early April, debuting on April 4 against San Germán.
+In April 2016, Lisch re-joined Piratas de Quebradillas in Puerto Rico, returning to the team for a second stint.
 On May 2, he scored a season-high 32 points in a 99–95 double-overtime loss to Santeros de Aguada.
 In 20 games for Quebradillas in 2016, Lisch averaged 14.8 points, 3.9 rebounds, 5.4 assists and 1.3 steals per game.